dalai-srikant/mysql_reverse_replication/README.md

           docker ps

+Step 4 :- Exec into 8.0 container to get "SHOW MASTER STATUS"

+          docker exec -it $container_id_8.0 bash

-Step 4 :- Exec into 5.7 container and Execute CHANGE MASTER command using "SHOW MASTER STATUS" from the mysql 8.
+Step 4 :- Exec into 5.7 container and Execute CHANGE MASTER

-          docker exec -it $container_id bash
+          docker exec -it $container_id_5.7 bash

-Step 5 :- Repeat same for 5.6
+Step 5 :- Repeat above step for 5.6

 Step 6 :- Test the replication creating some data.